DaDimpfl/PwGen/README.md

 ## Usage

 To use the generator just execute either the pw_gen.py to have no empty console window to appear, or the main.py if the console window is not bothering you.

+To change the amount of words used in the password, change the PASSWORD_LENGTH in the constants.py